George E. Seney: Congress

-He lost election to the United States House of Representatives in 1874 by less than 140 votes.
+He lost election to the United States House of Representatives in 1874 by fewer than 140 votes.
 Seney was a delegate to the Democratic National Convention in 1876 and was elected a Democrat to the United States House of Representatives in 1882, serving from 1883 to 1891, not being a candidate for renomination in 1890.

+Later career and death

 Afterwards, he resumed practicing law in Tiffin, Ohio until his death there on June 11, 1905.
 He was interred in Greenlawn Cemetery in Tiffin.

+Family

 Seney was married to Anna Walker, granddaughter of founder of Tiffin, Josiah Hedges.

 Judge Seney was a pallbearer for Chief Justice Morrison Waite.